pareto-digital/OptionsBacktesting/README.md

 ## Strategy description

-We used our tool to backtest 7dte put creadit spread strategy on SPX. <br/>
+We used our tool to backtest 7dte (days to expiration) put credit spread strategy on SPX. <br/>
 Days to expiration: 7<br/>
 Frequency: Weekly, 3 times/week since 2021 (SPX has contracts expired on Mon, Wed and Fri every week)<br/>
 Strategy: Put credit spread<br/>